 Wrapping It Up

-Drastically cutting everyday expenses is one way of saving more money each month.
+Reducing everyday expenses is one way of saving more money each month.
 With this extra money, you can get yourself out of debt faster, save for the future, or reward yourself with something now.
-By cutting expenses now, you greatly increase your long-term savings.
+By reducing monthly expenses now, you greatly increase your long-term savings.

 What other ways to save on common monthly expenses have you found?